-CocoaPods is the dependency manager for Cocoa projects.
-It has thousands of libraries and can help you scale your projects elegantly.
+CocoaPods is the dependency manager for Swift and Objective-C Cocoa projects.
+It has over ten thousand libraries and can help you scale your projects elegantly.

 sudo when installing

 gems.
 Further installation instructions are in the guides.

 $ sudo gem install cocoapods

 We are currently building a Mac app that hosts CocoaPods, similar to how Xcode hosts all of your usual developer tools.
 You can grab the latest release here.